 How to obtain classification identifier from Azure Information Protection

-If you’re using Azure Information Protection classification, you can easily obtain the required information from the Azure AD admin center.
+If you’re using Azure Information Protection classification, you can easily obtain the required information from the Microsoft Entra admin center.

 3. Choose the policy you need detected by Safetica and open it.
 On the very bottom of the configuration window, you will find your Label ID: